PayTo: How to prepare and plan for it (with use cases and examples!)

 Speak with a Zai payment expert about how we can help you put PayTo into your company’s payment stack and keep you ahead of the curve.

 *PayTo fees waived for the first 12 months: this offer is applicable to PayTo validation, creation and initiation agreement, and payment initiation request fees only.
 The offer does not include PayTo change agreement fees.
 The 12 months begin upon completion of integration.
 Merchants eligible for this offer must be integrated to Zai’s PayTo solution before 1 December 2022.
 The full terms and conditions of this offer will be included in the Platform Service Agreement for eligible merchants.
-Zai reserve the right to vary the terms of, or withdraw, this offer at any time by posting changes online, or by emailing you, and it is your responsibility to refer to and comply with the most up-to-date terms.
+Zai reserves the right to vary the terms of, or withdraw, this offer at any time by posting changes online, or by emailing you, and it is your responsibility to refer to and comply with the most up-to-date terms.
 Your continued use of the solutions after variations have been made constitutes your acceptance of the terms as varied.

 An interview with Aidan McCullen of The Innovation Show